ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 SciSheets addresses the above requirements by introducing several novel features.

-- *Scisheets formulas can be Python scripts, not just expressions.*
+- *SciSheets formulas can be Python scripts, not just expressions.*
   This addresses the expressivity requirement since spreadsheet calculations can be expressed as algorithms.
 - *SciSheet spreadsheets can be exported as standalone Python programs.*